Leaving the Fund, or ‘opting out’

 Opting out of the Fund may mean your take-home pay goes up, but not always, and you may not be better off overall.
 That’s because the value of the Fund pension you’d be giving up is usually greater than the extra take-home pay you’d get.

 Currently you pay a percentage of your basic salary into the Fund.
-If you join the NatWest Group Retirement Savings Plan when you opt out of the Fund, you’d no longer be paying this percentage into the Fund, but you would contribute 8% of your ValueAccount into the NatWest Group Retirement Savings Plan instead.
+If you opt out of the Fund, you’d no longer be paying this percentage, but you would contribute to another savings plan instead, such as the NatWest Group Retirement Savings Plan.

 -